 Roxanne Dunbar-Ortiz grew up in rural Oklahoma, the daughter of a tenant farmer and part-Indian mother.
-She has been active in the indigenous movement for more than four decades and is known for her commitment to social justice issues.
-She is an award-winning scholar and author of such books as An Indigenous Peoples’ History of the United States, All the Real Indians Died Off and Loaded: A Disarming History of the Second Amendment.
-She is the recipient of the Cultural Freedom Prize for Lifetime Achievement from the Lannan Foundation.
+A distinguished scholar, she has been active in the international Indigenous movement for many years and is known for her commitment to social justice issues.
+She is the recipient of the 2017 Lannan Cultural Freedom Prize.
+Her 1977 book The Great Sioux Nation was the fundamental document at the first UN conference on Indigenous peoples of the Americas.
+She is the author of An Indigenous Peoples’ History of the United States, winner of the 2015 American Book Award, Loaded: A Disarming History of the Second Amendment, All the Real Indians Died Off and 20 Other Myths about Native Americans and Not a Nation of Immigrants.

-|Roxanne Dunbar-Ortiz 3-pack||ORTR006-ORTR005-ORTR004|
+|Roxanne Dunbar-Ortiz 3-pack||ORTR007-ORTR006-ORTR005|